zacharysang/prolog/wp/README.md

 With this in mind, a weakest precondition simply becomes the answer to the question: `What variable values be present for this expression to give me this set of variable values?`

 ## Why weakest precondition?
-The goal of this effort is to leverage this concept to enable people to ask questions about software like:
+The goal of this effort is to leverage this concept to enable people to eventually ask questions about software like:
 * what state is required for this variable to take a certain value (eg: for isAuthorized=TRUE)
-* what state is required for me to execute a function f? (imagine f is a sensitive operation like: `deleteData()`)
+* what state is required for me to execute a function f? (imagine f is a sensitive operation like: `getPasswd()`)
 * what state is required for me to access certain information?

 ## Why prolog?